 - Subsequent changes to employment contracts are mutually agreed and documented

-- Employees' net remuneration is equal to or above the legal minimum wage, with total agreed deductions not exceeding the limits specified in the relavant applicable laws.
+- Employees' net remuneration is equal to or above the legal minimum wage, with total agreed deductions not exceeding the limits specified in the relevant applicable laws

-- Legally mandated benefits such as worker compensation insurance and medical insurance are provided
+- Legally mandated benefits, such as employees’ compensation and medical insurance, are provided

 - Employees are paid regularly as contractually agreed, either monthly or weekly and on time, without illegal deductions or penalties

-- The Company provides accurate and detailed remuneration information to the employee, and maintains accurate current and historical payroll records
+- The contractor provides accurate and detailed remuneration information to the employees, and maintains accurate current and historical payroll records

 - Employees are provided with an opportunity to collectively or individually express their concerns and expectations without discrimination and retaliation